caameron/CS586-GradProject/README.md

 7. What college has the most guards come from?
    [Query](https://github.com/caameron/CS586-GradProject/blob/master/Queries/7.sql)
    [Result](https://github.com/caameron/CS586-GradProject/blob/master/Query_Results/Result7.csv) <br />
-   *Original Question: What state has the most point guards come from?*
+   *Original Question: What state has the most point guards come from?* <br />
    *Question was changed to college because the state data for each player was not obtained*
 8. What is the name of the player who plays the most minutes on each team?
    [Query](https://github.com/caameron/CS586-GradProject/blob/master/Queries/8.sql)